curtp/the_oracle/README.md

 !oracle add No to "even odds"
 !oracle add Yes to "even odds"
 ```
+Once the list is created, it will be assigned a number which can be used to referr to the list, saving typing.

 ## Asking Questions
 Here are the two commands to ask questions of the list and sample answers: